-This is measured, sanctioned race.
-Because of this there are very specific rules that apply to walking teams.
-If you are found in violation of these rules time penalties will be added to your finish time.
+This is measured, sanctioned racewalking event.
+Because of this there are specific rules that apply to those participating in the walking division.
+If you are found in violation of these rules, time penalties maybe added to your finish time.
 Race Judges will be present at various locations on the course to record violations.

-First violation: 45 seconds.
+45 seconds.
 Second violation: 1 minute.
 Third violation: 2 minutes.
 These penalties will be incurred if walkers shuffle, jog or run.
 Multiple and flagrant violations may result in disqualification of the individual walker and their team.